PM: The Universe

 SUBSTANCE

-Substance is that which is substantial enough to be sensed and perceived.
-We may divide the substance of this universe into three categories: (1) matter, (2) radiation, and (3) thought.
-Matter has extremely high consistency called mass.
+Consistency is a fundamental aspect of substance, which means “a degree of density, firmness, viscosity, etc.” Matter has extremely high consistency called mass.
 Radiation has a such small consistency that it is considered to have no mass.
 Thought has still less consistency that cannot be sensed physically.
 It can only be sensed mentally.
-Consistency means “a degree of density, firmness, viscosity, etc.” We have decreasing consistency from matter to radiation to thought.
+We have decreasing consistency from matter to radiation to thought.
 Matter and radiation are considered to be physical substances.
-Thought is considered to be a metaphysical substance, or even a spiritual substance.
+Thought is considered to be a mental (metaphysical) substance.

 SPACE